r7lemieux/azureStaticTest/README.md

 # azureStaticTest

-test various ways to server a static file in Azure
+test various ways to serve a static file in Azure